Oxbridge Entry Requirements

 It is not possible to apply to both Oxford and Cambridge in the same admissions round, so choose one or the other.
 Some courses are offered at one of the university, but not the other.
 The deadline for Oxbridge applications is October 15th.

 While many UK universities may offer students a conditional offer based on specific skills, extra-curricular talent or previous experience, at Oxford and Cambridge it is your academic ability that is the sole interest of tutors and admissions officers.

-For students studying the International Baccalaureate, offers usually require scores between 40 and 41 points out of 45, with 776 in Higher Level subjects.
+The standard candidate at Cambridge is expected to achieve A*A*A or A*AA (subject dependent) or 40-42 in the International Baccalaureate, with 776 in Higher Level subjects.
 Applicants may be required to achieve 7 in a particular subject, depending on individual circumstances.

 Oxbridge Personal Statement